 - Conduct gap analyses and recommend ways to improve overall data quality, metadata, and integration of data across systems.

 - Evaluate and document data quality and data cleansing efforts.

 Search for more jobs:

 Popular Skills for Data Modeler

-Data Modelers report using a diverse set of skills on the job.
-Lucky workers who know Data Management can expect a significant pay bump, scoring salaries 23 percent above average.
-SQL and Data Modeling are also correlated to pay that is above average, with increases between 4 percent and 23 percent.
-Those listing SPSS as a skill should be prepared for drastically lower pay.
-Statistical Analysis and R also typically command lower compensation.
+Survey results suggest that Data Modelers put a wide range of professional skills to use.
+Lucky workers who know Data Management can expect a significant pay bump, scoring salaries 26 percent above average.
+Data Modeling and SQL are also correlated to pay that is above average, with increases between 6 percent and 26 percent.
+Those listing Data Analysis as a skill should be prepared for drastically lower pay.
+SPSS and Statistical Analysis also typically command lower compensation.
 Those proficient in Data Modeling are, more often than not, also skilled in Statistical Analysis.

 Pay by Experience Level for Data Modeler